About Richland County

 The balanced scale of justice and the South Carolina State House are featured on the Richland County seal, denoting the County’s significance as the headquarters of South Carolina State Legislature.
 During Gen. William T. Sherman’s burning of Columbia and surrounding areas in 1865, the State House was spared.
 It was designated a National Historic Landmark in 1976.

 From its agrarian roots to its establishment as the legislative hub of South Carolina, Richland County today boasts a vibrant military community at Fort Jackson, several acclaimed educational institutions, award-winning hospital systems, the South Carolina State Museum, a cutting-edge urban scene in downtown Columbia and a plethora of recreational activities, all nestled between its many rivers and lakes.
+Read a brief history of Richland County, complete with vintage photographs, here.

 Learn more about career opportunities.
 Read the latest Richland County news.